kushwanthreddyn07/AtliQ-Hardware-Sales-Dashboard-SQL-Power-BI-/README.md

 cte4 as (SELECT * FROM cte3 LEFT JOIN fact_gross_price gp USING(product_code,fiscal_year))
 SELECT c4.*,c.market  FROM cte4 c4 LEFT JOIN dim_customer c USING(customer_code)**

 *--Joining cte4(previously joined table) and dim_customer tables to fetch the market of customers.
-We already have the fiscal year column in the cte4 table, if we bring the market column into this table using the customer code column, then I can join the fact_freight_cost table easily. c4* means all columns from the cte4 table and c.market means only market column from dim_customer table.
+We already have the fiscal year column in the cte4 table, if we bring the market column into this table using the customer code column, then I can join the fact_freight_cost table easily, c4* means all columns from the cte4 table and c.market means only market column from dim_customer table.
 Performing left join to fetch all transactions from the left table*